marcbiaggini/AmaroAndroid/drawable.md

 # Drawable naming

-When adding images to xcassets, use these patterns for names.
+When adding images to drawable folder, use these patterns for names.

 - icons: `ic_<context>_<description>`
 - backgrounds: `bg_<context>_<description>`